rel="stylesheet">

-Creating and sharing knowledge for telecommunications
+Creating and sharing knowledge in communications and information technology

-Project: Paving the way for high capacity POF based communication systems
+PROJECT: Paving the way for high capacity POF based communication systems

-Acronym: HiPOF
+ACRONYM: HiPOF

-Plastic optical fibers (POFs) are pointed out as the most adequate solution for the main stream of modern home/building networking
+MAIN OBJECTIVE: Plastic optical fibers (POFs) are pointed out as the most adequate solution for the main stream of modern home/building networking

 applications [21].
 In fact, because of their higher strength, when compared to silica fibers, the installation costs would reduce